thefistedpigeon/ServerDeck/README.md

 ServerDeck v1 focuses on being **small, understandable and low-overhead**, with monitoring performed on demand or at sensible intervals rather than through permanent metrics collectors.

+## Design Philosophy

+ServerDeck deliberately avoids heavy dependencies and always-on monitoring systems.
+It aims to provide the most useful day-to-day server management tasks while staying small enough that the management interface itself has negligible impact on the server.

+ServerDeck was built with AI.
+I am not a programmer, but I wanted to create something that would make managing my home server more simple and be a single downloadable file I could run to install and then use for all the main elements of managing my server(s).
+I use it exclusively now to manage a bunch of home servers so hopefully all bugs and weird issues have been found and resolved.

 ## Supported Systems

 - Debian